miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... an anime project with my students.
+- 🔭 I’m currently working on ... a complete rebuild of a petdate app.
+Dogs are better than people so it's my biggest passion project.
 - 🌱 I’m currently take a dive into ... python/alembic/flask. equal parts fun and tricky.
 - 👯 I’m looking to collaborate on ... an open source project
 - 💬 Ask me about ... my rescue dog.